winnllam/1Secret/README.md

 Have you ever felt **anxious** after sending important information for temporary use?

 1Secret is a web application that lets you share temporary secret links for passwords and sensitive information.
 It's like snapchat for secrets.
+Go ahead and share your passwords safely and securely with time-sensitive, shareable links.
+You control how others can access your shared information outside of 1Password.

 <img src="images/breakdown.png">